bionic-linux/android_frameworks_base/tools/dump-coverage/README.md

 adb pull /data/data/com.android.deskclock/folder-to-use ~/path-on-your-computer
 ```

-And you should have timestamped `.exec` files on your machine under the folder `~/path-on-your-computer`
+And you should have `.ec` files on your machine under the folder `~/path-on-your-computer`

 # Details